tyntec/api-collection/chat-api/v2/README.md

 #### History object provides details about the status

-The history object provides now details why a certain state was reached.
-For example the error code and reason
+The history object now provides details why a certain state was reached.
+For example the error code and reason.

 ### Fixes

 #### Documentation improved

-Some explainatory texts are improved.
+A few improvements to  explanatory texts were made.

 ## 2.0

 ### Breaking changes

-#### Mo Message Id data type changed from UUID to plain string.
+#### Mo Message ID data type changed from UUID to plain string.

-In order to support the delete status without introducing a new model element, we decided to relax the data type definition of the Mo Message Id from UUID to plain string.
+In order to support the delete status without introducing a new model element, we decided to relax the data type definition of the Mo Message ID from UUID to plain string.

 ### Features